LuceusXylian/BausteinEditor/README.md

 # Baustein Editor

-Baustein Editor is a block-based editor designed for creating, editing, and managing content in a modular way.
+Baustein Editor is a powerful block-based editor designed for creating, editing, and managing content in a modular way.
 It provides a user-friendly interface for importing, editing, moving, deleting, adding, and exporting blocks of content.
 This library is ideal for building customizable and dynamic content editors for web applications.

 ## Features

-- **Block Management**: Add, delete, move, and edit blocks with ease.
+- **Block Management**: Effortlessly add, delete, move, and edit blocks.
-- **Localization**: Supports multiple languages (e.g., English and German).
+- **Localization Support**: Built-in support for multiple languages, including English and German.
-- **Drag-and-Drop**: Intuitive drag-and-drop functionality for rearranging blocks.
+- **Drag-and-Drop Functionality**: Intuitive drag-and-drop for rearranging blocks.
-- **Customizable Toolbar**: Includes a toolbar for text formatting and other actions.
+- **Customizable Toolbar**: Includes a rich toolbar for text formatting and other actions.
-- **Responsive Design**: Works seamlessly across different screen sizes.
+- **Responsive Design**: Optimized for seamless performance across various screen sizes.

-## Usage
+## Getting Started

 ### Importing the Library

-Import the required modules from the [JavaScript Registry (JSR)](https://jsr.io):
+Import the required modules from the [JavaScript Registry (JSR)](https://jsr.io) by adding this line:

 ```typescript
 import { BausteinEditor } from '@xylian/bausteineditor';
 ```

-### Example
+### Basic Usage

-Here is a basic example of how to initialize and use the Baustein Editor:
+Here is a simple example of how to initialize and use the Baustein Editor:

 ```typescript
 const editor = new BausteinEditor({